Query-optimal estimation of unitary channels in diamond distance: Introduction

 There are several tasks closely related to unitary estimation in the literature, going under the names of ``universal programming'', ``unitary cloning'', ``reference frame transmission'', and ``unitary learning''.
 For comparison with previous work, it suffices for us to discuss the problem commonly known as ``learning'' a unitary channel.
 However, since ``learning'' and ``estimation'' are often regarded as synonymous in casual speech, we will follow~\cite{sedlak2019optimal} and use the terminology ``Storage-And-Retrieval'', to avoid confusion.

 \begin{definition} The \emph{SAR task for unitary channels} (Storage-And-Retrieval) involves developing two quantum algorithms~\cite{Bisio2009}.
 The ``storage'' algorithm~$\calS$ is given black-box access to a unitary $Z \in \UU(\dd)$; after applying the unitary some $Q$~times, $\calS$ should output a possibly mixed quantum state~$\psi$.
 The ``retrieval'' algorithm~$\calR$ takes as input~$\psi$ and implements a possibly nonunitary qudit channel $\boldsymbol \calC$, which may be random with some distribution.
+This retrieval may destroy $\psi$.
 The goal is to achieve the following:

 Note that here $\emeasure({\cdot},{\cdot})$ is measuring the error between a unitary channel and a possibly nonunitary channel.
 The \emph{storage complexity} of the algorithm is the number of qubits used for~$\psi$. \end{definition}